“We seek justice, not just for ourselves, but justice for the whole creation.”

 Read more here

-This website is dedicated to all who have ever wondered about shifting away from a colonial mindset and learning what it means to live here on Turtle Island together.
+This website is dedicated to all who have ever wondered about shifting away from a colonial mindset, acknowledging the brilliance of animals, and learning what it means to live here on Turtle Island together.

 Subscribe to Animal Footnotes